lordvonko/discordbot/README.md

 ---

 ## 📚 Installation & Setup – Easy as 1-2-3
-Hosting Octave on your VPS?
+Hosting Musashi on your VPS?
 No sweat!
 Follow these chill steps, and you'll be online in minutes.

 ### Prerequisites
 - [Python 3.8+](https://www.python.org/downloads/) 🐍